Velocidex/velociraptor-docs/content/docs/vql/_index.md

 ### Lazy Evaluation

-In the above description we can see that a lot of effort was put into the VQL engine in order to postpone evaluation as late as possible.
-This is a recurring theme in VQL which always tries to postpone evaluation.
-Why is this done?

-The main reason for delaying evaluation as much as possible is to avoid performing unnecessary work.
-There is no point in evaluating a column value if the entire row will be filtered out!
+In the previous example, the VQL engine goes through signficant effort to postpone the evaluation as much as possible.
+Delaying an evaluation is a recurring theme in VQL and it saves Velociraptor from performing unnecessary work, like evaluating a column value if the entire row will be filtered out.

 Understanding lazy evaluation is critical to writing efficient VQL queries.
 Let's examine how this work using a series of